Stub-tailed antbird: Distribution and habitat

-The stub-tailed antbird is found from central Chocó Department in western Colombia south into northwestern Ecuador's Esmeraldas Province.
+The stub-tailed antbird is found from central Chocó Department in western Colombia, south into northwestern Ecuador's Esmeraldas Province.
 It is a bird of the Chocó Endemic Bird Area.
 There it inhabits the understorey of evergreen forest in the wet lowlands and foothills.
 It favors the forest edge, overgrown openings within the forest, and adjacent mature secondary forest.
-In elevation it mostly ranges from near sea level to 400 m though locally it reaches 650 m.
+In elevation it mostly ranges from near sea level to 400 m, though locally it reaches 650 m.

-Research by Morton Isler, along with Gustavo Bravo and Robb Brumfield (2013, showed that Stub-tailed Antibirds have formed their own lineage.
+Research by Morton Isler, along with Gustavo Bravo and Robb Brumfield (2013), showed that stub-tailed antbirds have formed their own lineage.
 This disagreed with the placement with the Mymeciza family.

 Behavior

 Movement

 The stub-tailed antbird is believed to be a year-round resident throughout its range.

 Feeding

 The stub-tailed antbird feeds primarily on insects and probably includes other arthropods in its diet.
 Individuals, pairs, and family groups forage in dense vegetation on the ground and up to about 2 m above it.
 It seldom joins mixed-species feeding flocks but sometimes attends army ant swarms to capture prey that flees from the ants.

 In the 2013 taxonomic revision of the antbird family, Sipia berlepschi was distinguished from related genera in part on the basis of its shorter tail and distinctive foraging behaviour in tangled understory near fallen logs, which supported its placement in the resurrected genus Sipia.